thousifive/thousif5/README.md

 ## Hi there, I'm Thousif 👋

 ## I'm a Software Engineer, Creator, Sports Enthusiast, Techie and a Weeb!
-- 🔭 I’m currently building some on React applications for fun,
+- 🔭 I’m currently building some React applications for fun,
 - 🌱 I’m currently learning Software Engineering,
 - 🥅 2023 Goals: Execute some of my ideas,
 - ⚡ I read books, I play tennis, football, bunch of PC games.